 Aside from taking up hard drive space, this is a potential security/privacy issue, as you may think you’ve deleted confidential files from your hard drive, but still have a copy saved with Mail’s data.

 Thankfully, it’s relatively simple to get rid of all of those attachments, or at least re-save them all into a form where they’re more usable.
 That’s a potential reason to want to save attachments with your mail data — if you accidentally lose the original file somewhere down the road, you have them saved in your mail data and you can retrieve them.
-But really, that’s a last ditch resort that should be unnecessary given a smart and sane backup plan, and we all have one of those, right?
+But really, that’s a last ditch resort that should be unnecessary given a backup plan, and we all have one of those, right?

 Alright, let’s go through the steps to archive and delete these files.